AurailusMinetest/AuroraTech/README.md

 # AuroraTech

 AuroraTech is a small mod made in 4 days for the UMTD Combat Modding Event.
-It adds three machines and four unique tools to Minetest.
+It adds four machines and four unique tools to Minetest.

 ## Machines